bartoginski/Password_generator/README.md

 # Password_generator
-Program that generates password, and saves that into .txt file.
+Program that generates passwords, and saves them into .txt file.

 My little project.